offen/offen/CONTRIBUTING.md

 We have dedicated [documentation][docs] on running Offen available.
 If this does not cover what you are looking for or you are stuck, feel free to open an issue on this repository or email us at <hioffen@posteo.de>.

 [docs]: https://docs.offen.dev/running-offen/

+## Don't want to use GitHub?

+In case you would prefer not to use GitHub (e.g. because you don't have an account), you can still contribute.
+Just send us an email with details at <hioffen@posteo.de> and we'll figure out how to get you on board.